curtywang/csula-ee3445-final-project/README.md

 This folder should be uploaded to Intel DevCloud's JupyterLab environment.

+The easiest way is to first read the directions below, then once on DevCloud, upload/clone.

 **NOTE: to view this file with proper formatting, open it via: (right-click README.md -> Open with -> Markdown Preview).**

 ## Tutorial Format